Muscat – Helpful Tips for Visitors

 Oman is considered one of the safest countries in the world.

-Muscat has many attractions, and Oman has five UNESCO sites.
+Muscat has many attractions, and Oman is home to five UNESCO World Heritage sites.

-Alcohol is not popular, but can be found in the bars of high-end hotels.
+Alcohol is not popular, but can be found in bars at high-end hotels.

 The old town and waterfront areas are the most expensive.
-Staying and eating away from these parts is much more affordable.
+Staying and eating away from these areas is much more affordable.

 Final thoughts on travelling in Muscat

 Oman is an amazing country.
-Its capital Muscat may appear a little unusual at first, but after spending a few hours here, you will appreciate that life here is not much different to anywhere else.
-The people are extremely welcoming and helpful, and go about their daily routines, heading to work or school.
+Its capital, Muscat, may appear a little unusual at first, but after spending a few hours here, you will appreciate that life here is not so different from anywhere else.
+The people are extremely welcoming and helpful, going about their daily routines – heading to work or school.
 They have dreams, like everyone else.
-The surroundings are unique and interesting, from ancient stone forts perched on rocky outcrops, to grand palaces and mosques.
-Muscat is tidy and well presented, with the country taking pride in itself.
-Oman and Muscat offer travellers the opportunity to learn and experience something different, and travelling here is both rewarding and enjoyable.
+The surroundings are unique and striking, from ancient stone forts perched on rocky outcrops to grand palaces and mosques.
+Muscat is tidy and well presented, reflecting a country that takes pride in itself.
+For travellers, Oman and Muscat offer the chance to experience something different, making a visit both rewarding and enjoyable.